aliensb/mqtt-benchmark/README.md

         Time in seconds to generate clients, (default 0) i.e by default will not wait between load request -message-interval
-        Time interval in seconds to publish message (default 1)
+        Time interval in seconds to publish message (default 1) -mod
+        pub or sub default sub
+  -subTopic
+        the topic to sub
 ```

 > NOTE: if `count=1` or `clients=1`, the sample standard deviation will be returned as `0` (convention due to the [lack of NaN support in JSON](https://tools.ietf.org/html/rfc4627#section-2.4))